ryan-kttam/ryan-kttam.github.io/_pages/about.md

   * Fluent: English, Cantonese, Mandarin

 ## Awards
+  * Lawrence Livermore National Laboratory
-  * Three LLNL Spot Awards - Recognition of outstanding contributions in multiple projects
+    * LLNL Spot Award x 3 - Recognition of outstanding contributions in multiple projects
-  * One Organization Award - In recognition of Addressing customer feedback through prioritization and execution of several data analytic improvements including modification or creation of new dashboards/ analyses to address customer needs and expansion of functionalities to Managers and Administrators.
+    * One Organization Award - *Aug 2021* In recognition of Addressing customer feedback through prioritization and execution of several data analytic improvements including modification or creation of new dashboards/ analyses to address customer needs and expansion of functionalities to Managers and Administrators.